 OutdoorGearLab Editors' Hands-on Review

 Metolius Master Cams have a very narrow head width.
 In some sizes they are even narrower than Aliens.
 This means they are more bomber in really shallow placements.
-Also, the metal in Cams is harder than than that of Aliens.
+Also, the metal in Cams is harder than than that in Aliens.
 This means that the Metolius cams will likely be more durable.
-That said, part of what makes the Aliens stick so well in little placements is the soft metal, so there is a pro and a con there.
+Part of what makes the Aliens stick so well in little placements is the soft metal, so there is a pro and a con there.
 The Master Cam stem is flexible but more rigid than other single stem cams like the Wild Country Zero or Alien.
 This means the cam is a little more stable in the hand and easier to retract, especially over time when the cams get more sticky.
 The sling is very small and thin.
-This means that on a big wall rack with 3-4 sets of cams, you have a lot less bulk than a Black Diamond Camalot C3 or CCH Alien.
+This means that on a big wall rack with 3-4 sets of cams, you have a lot less bulk than with a Black Diamond Camalot C3 or CCH Alien sets.